The Dutch North Sea coast

 The North Sea is still of great economic importance for the Dutch today.
 Several harbours with fishing boats and cargo ships line the coast.
 The port of Rotterdam, one of the largest in the world and strongly dependent on its connection to the sea, as well as the many small, idyllic harbour towns such as Brouwershaven, come to mind.
 Ultimately, the North Sea is also essential for the Dutch tourism industry.
 It boasts endless beaches, vast dune-covered areas, and ideal conditions for many types of water sports.
 The North Sea is therefore also a perfect holiday destination.

 Controlling the North Sea

 The Dutch have a love-hate relationship with the North Sea.
 In the past, flooding took many lives.
 Without the thousands of dunes, dykes, storm surge barriers and other water protection apparatus, a large percentage of the Netherlands would be underwater.
 A world-famous example is the Delta Works in Zeeland, with which the Dutch have earned a worldwide reputation as water specialists.
 The Netherlands owes a significant proportion of its economic strength to the sea.
 Nevertheless, the North Sea will always remain a threat which must be controlled constantly.

 Holidays by the North Sea

 The North Sea offers many popular coastal resorts, including the bustling seaside town of Scheveningen, with its famous pier, and the family seaside resort of Katwijk.
-If you want to spend your holiday on the North Sea coast, there are several luxurious holiday cottages and apartments which are just a stone’s throw from the beach.
+If you want to spend a holiday on the North Sea coast, there are several luxurious holiday cottages and holiday apartments which are just a stone’s throw from the beach.

 Watch this video: The Beach